How to Stop Getting Facebook Ads in 2024

 2. Opera: Opera lets you browse ad-free on your desktop and mobile device.
 You can also sync your devices and share files.
 Opera even comes with a free VPN for extra security.

-3. UR Browser: Ur Browser is a customizable browser that has three levels of privacy, two of which include an ad blocker.
-It can also block trackers, third-party cookies, and it reduces your digital fingerprint.
+3. UR Browser: UR Browser is a customizable browser with three privacy levels, two of which include an ad blocker.
+It can also block trackers and third-party cookies and reduce your digital fingerprint.

 3. Hide ads